The Halden Reactor Project

 The programme results are systematically reported in Halden Work Reports and in Enlarged meetings organized by the Project.
 Participants’ activities are also presented at these meetings.
 Special workshops with participation of experts are frequently arranged for in-depth assessments of specific issues.

 A number of organizations in the participating countries execute their own development work in collaboration with the Project.
 These bilateral arrangements constitute an important complement to the Joint programme.

-The reactor runs at a maximum thermal power of 20 MW and contains numerous test positions thus providing flexible test conditions.
-About 30 test rigs are currently installed in the Halden reactor core.
-A number of in-reactor loops are installed for performing experiments at prototypical coolant conditions.
-These loops are in particular utilized for corrosion and stress corrosion studies and for water chemistry investigations.
+The reactor could run at a maximum thermal power of 20 MW and contained numerous test positions thus providing flexible test conditions.
+A number of in-reactor loops were installed for performing experiments at prototypical coolant conditions.
+These loops were in particular utilized for corrosion and stress corrosion studies and for water chemistry investigations.

-The experimental work is supported by a solid technical infrastructure including workshops, electronics and chemistry laboratories and by a computerized Data Bank.
+The experimental work has been supported by a solid technical infrastructure including workshops, electronics and chemistry laboratories and by a computerized Data Bank.
 Post irradiation examinations and rod refabrications are conducted in the Kjeller hot laboratory.

 The organizations participating in the Halden Project represent a complete cross section of the nuclear community, including licensing and regulatory bodies, vendors, utility industry and research organizations.
 The active guidance and scrutiny exerted by all participants on the programmes ensure that they remain focused on issues of direct and practical relevance.